BrandonArmand/BrandonArmand/README.md

 <h1 align="center">Hey 👋, I'm Brandon</h1>
 <h3 align="center">A Software Engineer passionate about Open Source!</h3>

-- 🔭 I’m currently working on [Binari](https://Binari.dev) and would love some help 🤝
+- 🔭 I’m currently working on [Binari](https://Binari.dev) ,but am currently focused on my new role @ Facebook!
+So development as slowed for now.

 - 🌱 I’m currently learning **Swift and Game Development**